leok974/leo-portfolio/docs/DEPLOY.md

 2. Create (or refresh) `<UUID>.json` credentials.
 (NOTE: Newer cloudflared versions removed `tunnel credentials create`; the script auto‑falls back to retrieving a connector token and synthesizing a minimal credentials JSON.)
 3. Write/update `cloudflared/config.yml` with ingress to `http://nginx:80` and metrics.
 4. Add DNS route (CNAME → `<UUID>.cfargotunnel.com`).
-5. Recreate the `cloudflared-portfolio` service via compose and tail logs.
+5. Recreate the `cloudflared` service via overlay compose and tail logs.

 After success you should see repeated `Registered tunnel connection` lines and your site available at the hostname (e.g. `assistant.ledger-mind.org`) with `/api/*` served same-origin.